Saif al-Islam Gaddafi: Re-emergence as a public figure and presidential campaign

-On 11 June 2021, The Times spoke exclusively with political representatives of Saif, who revealed that he was planning to make a return to public life, including possibly running for president, and had been courting foreign diplomats to re-establish his viability.
-A direct phone call between The Times reporters and Saif was subsequently arranged, where he confirmed his identity and his relationship with the group of aides The Times had been speaking with.
+On 11 June 2021, The Times spoke exclusively with political representatives of Gaddafi, who revealed that he was planning to make a return to public life, including possibly running for president, and had been courting foreign diplomats to re-establish his viability.
+A direct phone call between The Times reporters and Gaddafi was subsequently arranged, where he confirmed his identity and his relationship with the group of aides The Times had been speaking with.
 He also stated that he was in good health.

 In a July 2021 interview with The New York Times, his first interview with western media in ten years, Gaddafi attacked Libyan politicians for their governance since the 2011 First Libyan Civil War, describing them as having "raped the country".
 Gaddafi hinted that he was running for president.
 Commenting on his years-long absence from public life, he said "You need to come back slowly, slowly.
 Like a striptease.
 You need to play with their minds a little."
-The July 2021 New York Times interview included topics related to Saif's political thinking and past actions.
-Saif defended his father's legacy.
-Saif said of his father's Green Book; "It was not crazy, it talked about things everybody is now recognizing."
+The July 2021 New York Times interview included topics related to Gaddafi's political thinking and past actions.
+Gaddafi defended his father's legacy.
+Gaddafi said of his father's Green Book; "It was not crazy, it talked about things everybody is now recognizing."
 He said that many "ideas gaining popularity in the West, such as frequent public referendums, employee stock-ownership programs and the dangers of boxing and wrestling", echoed the words of his father's book.
 His interview was given to the New York Times at an opulent two-story villa inside a gated compound in Zintan.
-According to The New York Times, Saif reluctantly agreed to be photographed for the interview, but insisted on covering part of his face with a scarf.
-Until the interview, Saif al-Islam had not been seen since June 2014, when he appeared via video link from Zintan during his trial by the Tripoli court.
+According to The New York Times, Gaddafi reluctantly agreed to be photographed for the interview, but insisted on covering part of his face with a scarf.
+Until the interview, Gaddafi had not been seen since June 2014, when he appeared via video link from Zintan during his trial by the Tripoli court.

 Some Libyans questioned the authenticity of photographs taken by The New York Times.
-Ashraf Boudwara, head of the Preparatory Committee for the National Conference, claimed the photos were of Saif's brother Saadi Gaddafi.
-Meanwhile, Gaddafi loyalists celebrated Saif's return.
+Ashraf Boudwara, head of the Preparatory Committee for the National Conference, claimed the photos were of Gaddafi's brother Saadi Gaddafi.
+Meanwhile, Gaddafi loyalists celebrated Gaddafi's return.
 Saad al-Senussi al-Barasi, a leader in the Popular Front for the Liberation of Libya, called the skeptics of the photographs, "the enemies of the nation and those who cling to power."

-In October 2021, the Israel Hayom reported that a female model representing Saif signed a contract with an Israeli consulting firm to run his presidential campaign.
+In October 2021, the Israel Hayom reported that a female model representing Gaddafi signed a contract with an Israeli consulting firm to run his presidential campaign.